-Figures 5 and 6 show the results.
-Some (few) items were given quite a lot of weight and very many got very little.
-The figure on the right shows the Page Rank of the 17 most important concepts on a logarithmic scale.
-Here, the horizontal axis is ranked by importance (d = .1), and the vertical logarithmic axis is the PageRank value of the corresponding ranked element.
+Figures 6 and 7 show the results.
+A few items were given quite a great weight and very many got very little.
+Figure 7 shows the Page Rank of the 17 most important concepts on a logarithmic scale.
+Here, the horizontal axis corresponds to rank by importance (d = 0.1), and the vertical logarithmic axis is the PageRank value of the corresponding element.
 The two most important ones are two deep cases, in line with the intuitive idea that understanding the arguments of a verb structure plays a significant role in understanding the structure.
-We would like to highlight two more bivariate predicates: PART_OF, which may be familiar to the reader from the meaning representation literature, and the FOR expressing the goal (the purpose of things related to man).
-These results promise that in order for artificial intelligence to be able to draw the right conclusions, it must first handle the items at the top of the rankings well.
+We would like to highlight two more binary predicates: PART-OF, which may be familiar to the reader from the meaning representation literature, and FOR expressing the goal (the purpose of things as concieved by people).
+These results suggest that in order for artificial intelligence to be able to draw the right conclusions, it must first handle the items at the top of the rankings well.